 - Best for: FamilyGirl's GetawayRomantic

-From Gilded Age reminders and glacier-made beauty to spa-going and stargazing, Lake Geneva feels a world away from the Windy City.
-In the early 20th century, the area was dubbed "Newport of the West" for its wildly extravagant summer mansions—many of which you can spy walking on the public access Shore Path or boating across the lake—built by wealthy Chicagoans the likes of Wrigley, Schwinn, and Maytag.
-These days, the Lake Geneva area, which includes adjacent Fontana and Williams Bay, welcomes visitors for rest and relaxation year-round. –By Elisa Drake
+From Gilded Age reminders and glacier-made beauty to spa going and stargazing, Lake Geneva feels a world away from the Windy City.
+In the early twentieth century, the area was dubbed "Newport of the West" for its wildly extravagant summer mansions—many of which you can spy by walking on the public access Shore Path or boating across the lake—built by wealthy Chicagoans, the likes of Wrigley, Schwinn, and Maytag.
+These days, the Lake Geneva area, which includes adjacent Fontana and Williams Bay, welcomes visitors for rest and relaxation year-round. – By Elisa Drake

 Lake Geneva Cheat Sheet

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View